hitshydev/markov_groove/docs.md

 The length of each sample varies, and is limited by the next onset index.
-The KeyFunction enum is used to define the keyfunctions, that are used to describe the samples in a TODO: mathematical way.
+The KeyFunction enum is used to define the keyfunctions, that are used to describe the samples in a numerical way.